jlphillipsphd/mdsctk/README.md

 deprecated, and will eventually be removed from the project.
 Just copy Makefile.old to Makefile and also config.h.old to config.h, then make any needed edits to Makefile.)

-All binaries should now be built.
-You might consider putting the source directory in your PATH for ease of use.

-There are a lot of uni/linux configurations out there, and I am not familiar with all of them.
-If you experience problems, more than likely it is because a prerequisite isn't installed properly or it is installed in an non-standard location.
-You will need to modify some CMAKE variables using ccmake or cmake-gui to help the compiler find the needed library/header files.

 *******************
 Basic Documentation